 Marketing communications for rolling papers or filters must not depict anyone smoking.

 Marketing communications for rolling papers or filters must not be targeted at, or be likely to appeal to, people under 18.
 Anyone depicted in a marketing communication for rolling papers or filters must be, and be seen to be, over 25.
-No medium may be used to advertise rolling papers or filters if more than 25% of its audience is or is likely to be males under 18 years of age or females under 24 years of age.
-No direct marketing communication for rolling papers or filters may be distributed to males under 18 years of age or females under 24 years of age.
+No medium may be used to advertise rolling papers or filters if more than 25% of its audience is or is likely to be under 18.
+No direct marketing communication for rolling papers or filters may be distributed to anyone under 18.

 Marketing communications for rolling papers or filters must not condone or encourage the use of illegal drugs.
 Except in exceptional circumstances, for example, in the context of an anti-drug message, any reference to illegal drugs will be regarded as condoning their use.